IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 - Team A - Ban
 - Team B - Ban
-- Team A - Pick
-- Team B - Choice of side *(Given knife round)*
+- Team A - Pick (Team B - Choice of side)
-- Team B - Pick
-- Team A - Choice of side *(Given knife round)*
+- Team B - Pick (Team A - Choice of side)
-- Team A - Pick
-- Team B - Choice of side *(Given knife round)*
+- Team A - Pick (Team B - Choice of side)
-- Team B - Pick
-- Team A - Choice of side *(Given knife round)*
+- Team B - Pick (Team A - Choice of side)
-- Final Map Left Over
+- Final Map Left Over (Knife for sides)
-- Knife for sides *(5th Map Only)*

-On FACEIT, all maps will include a knife round.
-The team with the choice of map must forfeit the knife round so the opposite team can select their starting side.

 ### 4.2.5 Match Configuration